soton-pls/expo-esolang/README.md

 You can replace the number after `--time` with a number of seconds to wait between showing each step of the animation (i.e. a lower number will speed up the animation process).
 You can also optionally remove this parameter and step through your solution by pressing the enter key (make sure you're focused on the terminal window to do so)
 ## Solutions
 The `solutions/` folder contains a selection of solutions using different subsets of the characters, including our winning 9 character general solution!
+## Analysing Programs
+See `model/README.md` for a model that allowed us to prove that there are no programs smaller than 9 characters that solve N=3 Towers of Hanoi using our language.

+Also checkout [hanoi-rs](https://github.com/LordIdra/hanoi-rs/tree/master) from a society member that enumerates all programs of a given length that solve N=3 Towers of Hanoi.
 ## Credits
 Credits to Dillon Geary and George Rennie for designing the language and writing the interpreter.
 Credits also to Chris Taperell (https://plaao.net) for creating the ANSI animation.